fospo/gh-pyxplorer/README.md

 A Github token is needed in order to avoid GH API's rate limit.
 Pass the organization name after the `-d`.

-> NOTE: This relies exclusively on the GH heuristics: if a repo has a license with names different than `LICENSE.md` or `LICENSE` GH does not recognize it as a valid one.
-Further exploration of this will follow.
+> NOTE: GH heuristics catches if a repo has a license by checking the `LICENSE.md` or `LICENSE` files.
+Here we are digging a bit deeper in order to see if there are other files that "may" contain licensing info in the root of the repo.

 ```bash